Skip To Main Content

 Student Achievement

-Our standarized test scores show consistent achievement well above the national average, and above other ACSI accredited schools.
+Our standardized test scores show consistent achievement well above the national average, and above other ACSI accredited schools.
 Test results are evaluated by subject and student in order to find ways to improve instructional strategies.